-Q: How do you talk to each other?
+Q: How do you talk while pairing?

-Q: How do we communicate with the clients?
+Q: How do you communicate with clients?

-Q: How do you share the screen?
+Q: How do you share the screen and controls?

 Steam Remote Play